Table of Contents

 Evidence from Research on Diet and Migraines

 Numerous studies have demonstrated the positive impact of dietary interventions on migraine symptomatology.
 A 2020 systematic review published in the journal “Neurology” highlighted the effectiveness of low-glycemic index diets, gluten-free diets, and omega-3 fatty acid supplementation in reducing migraine frequency and severity.
+These findings provide a scientific foundation for the personalized recommendations that AI platforms can generate.

 Other research areas show promising results: